 The Intern Programme is our primary means of sourcing potential trainees.
 Running from the start of June to the end of July (over two 4 week periods), this paid Programme provides an excellent work experience platform for law students interested in obtaining a training contract in a large law firm.

-Rachel Hanly, Trainee, BCL and LLM in University College Cork
+Rachel Hanly, Associate and former Trainee, BCL and LLM in University College Cork

 “The quality, and professional approach of Mason Hayes & Curran LLP was what initially attracted me to apply for the firm’s internship programme.
 This approach extended to my experiences in undertaking the internship, which I found to be challenging and truly fulfilling.
 I spent my four week internship in the Corporate Charities Department.
 From the outset, I was impressed by how approachable everyone was and the time taken to integrate me into the team.
 I was involved in an interesting array of work and had the opportunity to assist in drafting documents, undertake research work and attend client meetings.
 The social side of the programme was also very enjoyable, with ample opportunities to get to know others working in the firm.
 The internship was a great experience – giving me a real insight into what sets MHC apart and into life as a trainee in the firm.”